MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 ![HEAD screen shot](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Content/Editors/tutorial1-export-head-layout.png)

 The content within these comments are part of the layout.
 It is important to not edit anything within these blocks.

-*IMPORTANT!: Do not remove the HTML comments as these are needed during the import process.*

 Now complete the following steps: